JeffJetton/atari-examples/bbones2.md

 These equates are similar to constants you'd define in any other language, and they have the same benefits: More readble code that's easier to modify.

-If, for example, we
+We could use nearly any name for these two equates we want.
+By convention, `COLUBK` is commonly used for the background color (more on that to come).

-## The Main Loop
+## The Rest of the Program

 ```assembly
 Start   lda #MyBGCol    ; Load a new color value into register A